Georgie Pie: Closure

 Following the decision not to continue expansion of the brand, inquiries (by members of the Georgie Pie management team and other outside interested parties) into buying the brand were declined.
-Progressive Enterprises sold the food chain to McDonald's in 1996, who mainly bought the chain for its property, which included high-profile sites such as the corner of Great South Road and Green Lane East in Auckland.
+Progressive Enterprises sold the chain to McDonald's in 1996, who mainly bought the chain for its property, which included high-profile sites such as the corner of Great South Road and Green Lane East in Auckland.
 It also gave McDonald's a leg-up over arch-rival Burger King, who entered the New Zealand market in 1994 and were also actively interested in purchasing the Georgie Pie chain.
 At the conclusion of the deal, 17 outlets were converted into McDonald's restaurants.
-The other fifteen were sold, some to other fast food franchises or restaurants, one to a Bunnings Warehouse and one to a blood bank.
-The last Georgie Pie was located at Kepa Road in Auckland's Mission Bay where they ceased operations in 1998.
+The other fifteen were sold, some to other fast food franchises or restaurants, one to a Bunnings and one to a blood bank.
+The last Georgie Pie was located at Kepa Road in Mission Bay where they ceased operations in 1998.
 The Foodtown/Countdown house brand "Foodtown" pies, which tasted nearly the same as Georgie Pies, were withdrawn in late 2004.

 During the course of its twenty-one years in business, Georgie Pie achieved a number of firsts in New Zealand: first drive-thru and first with breakfast; first 24-hour drive-thru; and the first domestic concept to seriously challenge the international fast food giants.

 Resurgence in popularity

 New Zealand Broadcasting School students Drig Chappells and Gareth Thorne started a Facebook group calling for the return of Georgie Pie.
 In September 2008, as part of a documentary known as "Bring Back the George", they temporarily converted a Christchurch bakery into the restaurant and sold pies made with the same recipe as the originals.
 All of their pies were sold in less than an hour, with people coming from as far as Auckland to get one.
 "Bring Back Georgie Pie" badges and T-shirts were available from a Wellington-based "Kiwiana" retailer until McDonald's identified intellectual property concerns and requested that their manufacture cease.

 A shop selling pies by the name "GP Pies" also opened in Kelston, West Auckland.
 McDonald's announced they were looking into possible copyright infringement of the name.
 They also announced they were looking into relaunching the Georgie Pie brand, not as a stand-alone shop, but possibly inside McDonald's outlets as a McCafé offering.

 In May 2009, July 2011, and April 2012, media reports indicated that McDonald's New Zealand (the current trademark holder) were investigating a reopening of the brand.
 Nationwide radio station ZM even offered McDonald's $50,000 worth of free advertising if the stores were to reopen before the end of 2009.

-Occasionally, genuine Georgie Pies came onto the market, usually through New Zealand auction site TradeMe.
+Occasionally, genuine Georgie Pies came onto the market, usually through New Zealand auction site Trade Me.